enmckinn/AboutProject/README.md

-## Epic Statement or Portfolio Project
+## Epic Statement of Portfolio Project
 At the end of the project, the website will be a portrayal of skills and abilities that I will bring to an employer as a junior developer.

 ### User Stories